Other Functions

 byteSize(Float64): 8

-If the function takes multiple arguments, it returns their combined byte size.
+If the function has multiple arguments, the function accumulates their byte sizes.

 Query: